-The Revolutionaries decided to introduce a calendar which still had 12 months, but each month would be made up of a fixed 30 days.
+In 1793, the French revolutionaries decided to introduce a calendar which still had 12 months, but each month would be made up of a fixed 30 days.
 The 30 days would be divided into 3 weeks of 10 days each, instead of 4 weeks of 7 days, to make the whole thing even.
 The first day of the year would be the Autumn Equinox, when the 12 hours of day and night are equal.

 a) Months of the year

 Each of the 12 months of the year was renamed to celebrate nature.
 Mother Earth was to be featured front and center, with the months named after various flora, fauna, and the weather:

 |Vendémiaire||from French vendange, derived from Latin vindemia, “grape harvest”||22, 23, or 24 September|

 |Brumaire||from French brume, “mist”||22, 23, or 24 October|

 |Frimaire||From French frimas, “frost”||21, 22, or 23 November|